skriegman/2019-RSS/README.md

     git clone https://github.com/skriegman/2019-RSS.git

-Let's try running one of the experiments from the paper.

-Navigate to the _voxcad directory:
+Navigate to the _voxcad directory.

     cd 2019-RSS/evosoro/_voxcad/

-The following command compiles both VoxCad and Voxelyze, installing the library at the same time:
+Compile both VoxCad (GUI) and Voxelyze (physics engine).

     ./rebuild_everything.sh

-If you happen to modify VoxCad or Voxelyze in the future, you can call the same script to be sure to clean and recompile everything.
+If you happen to modify VoxCad or Voxelyze in the future, call the same script to clean and recompile everything.

     make